uwuser/MCsim/README.md

 The queue configuration can be associated based on the memory hierarchy (channel, rank, bankgroup, bank, subarray) OR it can be per requestor such that each master entity in the system has its own separate queue structure.
 This configuration is similar between command and request queue structure.

 # Develop a New MC

-To develop a new memory controller in MCsim, you need to write your imeplemetation in the system directory.
-This depend on which level you want to implement your code (requestScheduler, commandScheduler, or/and commandGenerator).
-Then, you need to specify your system.ini file which describe the structure of queues/address mapping and etc.
+To develop a new memory controller in MCsim, you need to write your implementation in the system directory.
+This depends on which level you want to implement your code (request scheduler, command scheduler, or/and command generator).
+Then, you need to specify your system.ini file, which describes the structure of queues/address mapping and etc.

 # MCsim Output Modes

-In order to track the command trace and request trace that are scheduled from any MC, there exists the following flags in the makefile.
+In order to track the command trace and request trace that is scheduled from any MC, there exist the following flags in the makefile.

 *  Printing the command trace: